mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 ![](http://i.imgur.com/B38HAI5.png)

 Click the `Generate Mod Skeleton` button and you should see a .zip file download.
-Next, open up `Documents\My Games\Terraria\ModLoader\Mod Sources` on Windows or `~/.local/share/Terraria/ModLoader/Mods` on linux.
+Next, open up `Documents\My Games\Terraria\ModLoader\Mod Sources` on Windows or `~/.local/share/Terraria/ModLoader/Mod Sources` on linux.
 If you do not have the Mod Sources folder, make a folder of that name.
 Next, we will take the folder contained within the .zip file we just downloaded and place it in the Mod Sources folder.

 ![](http://i.imgur.com/0zH7w65.png)